rhtconsulting/eap-quickstarts/jboss-modules/dynamic/README.md

 Author: Bryan Parry
 Level: Intermediate
 Technologies: Dynamic JBoss Modules
-Summary: The `dynamic` quickstart demonstrates how to deploy and depend on a dynamic modle with JBoss EAP
+Summary: The `dynamic` quickstart demonstrates how to deploy and depend on a dynamic module with JBoss EAP
 Target Product: JBoss EAP
 Source: